Levtastic/TapoP100/README.md

+Note: This library no longer works, and I am not maintaining it as I have switched to using [python-kasa](https://github.com/python-kasa/python-kasa) instead, which supports almost everything this library (briefly) supported.
+You have to implement your own toggle code and searching by name, but on the plus side that library is maintained and actually works!

 # Tapo P100
 Tapo P100 is a Python library for controlling the Tp-link Tapo P100 plugs, P105 plugs and L510E bulbs.
 This version of the repo has been heavily modified to suit [Levtastic](https://github.com/Levtastic)'s needs.